 We doubt that He has our best interests in mind.

 Facing this door is difficult.
 It must’ve been difficult for the disciples, too.
 Faith is called into action, reminding us that God is in control.
 Fear takes over when we realize that we are no longer in control.
-However, faith triumphs when we are faced with the truth that God has never lost it.
+However, faith triumphs when we face the truth that God has never lost it.
 He’s got this thing.

 It may be too big for our britches…but God’s got this thing!